joyrider3774/crisp-game-lib-portable-sdl/README.md

 - -a: use accelerated renderer (by default software renderer is used)
 - -fps: show fps
 - -nd: no fps delay (run as fast as possible)
+- -list: List game names to be used with -g option
+- -g <GAMENAME>: run game <GAMENAME> only

 ## Target devices